-Apple Configurator can install free apps from the iTunes Store and enterprise apps that have embedded provisioning profiles.
-It can only install paid apps from the iTunes Store when you import a spreadsheet of valid Volume Purchase Program (VPP) redemption codes downloaded from the VPP portal by a registered VPP program facilitator or authorized purchaser.
+Apple Configurator 1.x can install free apps from the iTunes Store and enterprise apps that have embedded provisioning profiles.
+It can only install paid apps from the iTunes Store when you import a spreadsheet of valid Volume Purchase Program (VPP) redemption codes downloaded from the VPP portal by a registered VPP program administrator or authorized purchaser.

 The Volume Purchase Program is only available to eligible education and business users in certain countries.
 For information about the Apple Volume Purchase Program for Education, see The Apple Volume Purchase Program.
 For information about the Apple Volume Purchase Program for Business, see App Store Volume Purchasing for Business.

 If you are not eligible for a Volume Purchase Program, you cannot use Apple Configurator to install paid apps from the App Store, but you can still use all other functions of Apple Configurator.

 Purchasing VPP apps

 Purchase VPP apps on the Mac where you will run Apple Configurator.
 Do not use the same VPP spreadsheet on more than one computer.

 If you use the same spreadsheet on more than one computer running Apple Configurator, codes that are deployed on one computer will not be available on others.

 If you are purchasing redemption codes that will be managed on more than one Apple Configurator computer, you should break up your purchase so that you download one spreadsheet for each computer.